greatcyan/portfolio/README.md

 Hello!
 I’m Cyrus Baruc, a passionate data professional with a talent for converting data into actionable insights.
 With over a decade of experience as an Electronics Technician, I bring a unique perspective to data analytics, seamlessly blending technical proficiency with an in-depth understanding of complex systems.
 As a committed polymath, I thrive on continuous learning across various domains, always seeking to expand my knowledge and expertise.

 ### Education
- - Bachelor of Science in Industrial Technology major in Electronics @ Cebu Technological University - Main
+ - Bachelor of Science in Industrial Technology major in Electronics at Cebu Technological University-Main Campus

 ### Continouos Learning
  - Currently enrolled in Data Science Certification Program at UP Cebu